The average British summer isn't renowned for being particularly hot, but global warming means that heatwaves are becoming more common.

 But if you take a lot of short trips in the dead of winter, your oil may not be able to evaporate out all the condensation, which can lead to internal rust and corrosion.

-Most modern cars have a recommended coolant change interval of 100,00 miles or five years, but cars made in the 20th century should get flushed and filled every two years no matter the mileage.
+Most modern cars have a recommended coolant change interval of 100,000 miles or five years.

-Many modern cars go without a spare tyre, sending their driver out into the world with a can of sealant and a toll-free roadside assistance number, which is why regularly checking the condition of your tyres is so important.
+Many modern cars go without a spare tyre, sending their driver out into the world with a can of sealant, which is why regularly checking the condition of your tyres is so important.
 If you don't have dedicated winter and summer tyres, now is the time to check your all-seasons for wear and damage.

-The potholes and frost heaves of winter roads can cause sidewall damage, like the bulge seen above, which can cause a dangerous blowout if left to get worse.
+The potholes and frost heaves of winter roads can cause sidewall damage, such as the bulge seen above, which can cause a dangerous blowout if left to get worse.

-Summer heat causes accelerated wear on your tyres too, so be sure they have plenty of life left in them.
+Scorching Tarmac causes accelerated wear on your tyres, too, so be sure they have plenty of life left in them.
 Often you can get a free or discounted alignment with purchase of new tyres, and after a rough winter, your car would probably benefit from that too.

 The other major rubber parts of your vehicle, and the other major wear items in your cooling system, are the belts and hoses.
 The hoses, of course, carry coolant from the radiator to the engine and connect the heater core to the rest of the cooling system.